 - Pushcrew – pushcrew

-Same as utm_source this list isn’t comprehensive.
+Same as with utm_source, this list isn’t comprehensive.
 You should stick to at least using these utm_medium options.
 Tools like Google Analytics expect to see these as your typical utm_medium options.

 - social – for any organic social media traffic (meaning not paid for)